phloose/leaflet-compare/README.md

 A Leaflet control to add a split screen to compare two map overlays.

-**This project is a fork of the leaflet-side-by-side plugin**
+**This project is a fork of the fork ([leaflet-splitmap](https://github.com/QuantStack/leaflet-splitmap)) of the [leaflet-side-by-side](https://github.com/digidem/leaflet-side-by-side) plugin**

 ![screencast example](screencast.gif)

 ### L.control.splitMap(_leftLayer[s]_, _rightLayer[s]_)

 Creates a new Leaflet Control for comparing two layers or collections of layers.
 It does not add the layers to the map - you need to do that manually.
-Extends `L.Control` but `setPosition()` and `getPosition` are `noop` because the position is always the same - it does not make sense for this control to be in the corner like other Leaflet controls.
+Extends `L.Control` but `setPosition()` and `getPosition()` are used differently compared to a normal `L.Control` object.
+Currently `setPosition(offset)` sets the position of the slider by a given offset between 0 and 1. `getPosition()` returns the position of the slider in pixels.
+The latter can be converted to a slider offset between 0 and 1 by dividing by `map.getSize().x`.

 ### Parameters